Cold storage

 Warning: You have to specify both the cold repository and the hot repository

-command and all other commands which access and work with the
+in the init command and all other commands which access and work with the

 repository.
 Best, you use a config profile to set both within.